TestQuality Blog

 Selenium is an automation framework that is currently backed by top web browser developers (Google, Microsoft, Apple, Mozilla).
 It is safe to say Selenium is one of the best ways to automate our web browser for now.

-We recently took a Close Look at Selenium Benefits and Disadvantages but also, we made a short list of several Selenium Testing Tools, including free and non-free ones, and then came up with the comparison of two Selenium best ones – Robot Framework and Katalon Studio.
+We recently took a Close Look at Selenium Benefits and Disadvantages but also, we made a short list of several Selenium Testing Tools, including free and non-free ones, and then came up with a comparison of two Selenium best ones – Robot Framework and Katalon Studio.

 TestQuality thanks to its TestQuality Command Line Interface allows you to upload your automated test results from Selenium to TestQuality.
 Automated test results may be its output in JUnit XML format, which most test automation tools will provide.
 Test result attachments and related defects are also supported through test name tags or console outputs.
 Join now and Try TestQuality for Free!

-Source and image's attribution: Selenium-By-Arun
+Source and image's attribution Selenium-By-Arun